Voting

 Voting information from the League of Women Voters

-Get general information about how-to-vote in our EASY VOTER GUIDE - available in multiple languages.
+Get general information about how-to-vote in the League's EASY VOTER GUIDE - available in multiple languages.

-How we vote for JUDGES is explained in this CalMatters Article.
+How California votes for JUDGES is explained in this CalMatters Article.

 General Information about Elections